Performance of a GPU- and Time-Efficient Pseudo 3D Network for Magnetic Resonance Image Super-Resolution and Motion Artifact Reduction: Method and Materials

-Nonetheless, the difficulty of restoring HR image doesn't only depends on the ratio of truncated k-space.
-As we know, the low-frequency components of the acquired signal concentrate at the k-space center, the regions closer to the k-space center are dropped, the more difficult it is to restore the HR image.
-Therefore, we investigated multiple down-sampling strategies and their super-resolution reconstruction performance in this study.
-Based on the regular MRI measurement process, we tested the super-resolution reconstruction with the down-sampling factors of $2\times2\times1$ and $1\times1\times2$ for $\times2$ acceleration; $1\times1\times3$ for $\times3$ acceleration; $4\times4\times1$, $2\times2\times2$, and $1\times1\times4$ for $\times4$ acceleration.
+However, the difficulty in restoring the HR image is not solely determined by the ratio of K-space truncation.
+The more low-frequency components of the K-space are dropped, the more difficult it is to restore the HR image.
+In this study, we investigated multiple down-sampling factors and their SRR performances.
+Based on the regular MRI measurement process, we tested the SRR with the down-sampling factors of $2\times2\times1$ and $1\times1\times2$ for $\times2$ acceleration, and $4\times4\times1$, $2\times2\times2$, and $1\times1\times4$ for $\times4$ acceleration.

-After down-sampling, the high-resolution and low-resolution images were cropped into patches with smaller size to save computation resource.
-For 2D models, each slice of the HR images was cropped into $128\times128$ patches with 32 voxels overlapped between neighbouring patches to avoid artifact on the edges of the patches, the low-resolution images were cropped into $64\times64$ patches with 16 voxels overlapped for an scale factor of 2 and $32\times32$ patches with 8 voxels overlapped for an scale factor of 4.
-In the through-plane direction, each LR patch contains 1/3/5 neighbouring slices from the LR image, and the number of slices for HR patches is 1/3/5 times the scale factor in SL direction.
-For 3D models, zero-filling for the truncated k-space was used to maintain the matrix size, since most 3D models doesn't have upsampling module.
-Both HR and LR images were cropped into $64\times64\times64$ patches with 32 voxels overlapped between neighbouring patches.
+After down-sampling, the HR and LR images were cropped into patches with smaller sizes to save computation resources.
+HR images were cropped into $128\times128$ patches with 32 voxels overlapped between neighboring patches to avoid artifacts on the edges of the patches.
+LR images were cropped into $64\times64$ patches with 16 voxels overlapped for the in-plane scale factor of 2 and $32\times32$ patches with 8 voxels overlapped for the in-plane scale factor of 4.
+Each LR patch contains 1/3/5 successive slices from the LR image with $n-1$ slices overlapped between neighboring patches, and the number of slices for the HR patch is 1/3/5 times the through-plane scale factor.
+For the 3D networks used for comparison, the LR images were interpolated to the same matrix size as the HR images \cite{6,7,8,33}, since the 3D networks do not have an up-sampling module.
+Both HR and LR images were cropped into $64\times64\times64$ patches with 32 voxels overlapped between neighboring patches.

-\subsection{Motion Pattern and Motion Artifact Quantification}
+\subsection{Motion pattern and motion artifact quantification}